NicoleColgan/RightStartMontessori/README.md

 > making application responsive - currently its not very accomodating for changing screen sizes

-> deployed nav bar also currently isnt moving with scroll
+> deployed nav bar also currently isnt moving with scroll - old one is